knifeyspoony/ai-chat-bootstrap/packages/ai-chat-bootstrap/README.md

 - `createThreadTitleHandler` - Auto thread titles
 - `createMcpToolsHandler` - MCP tool discovery bridge used by `useMCPServer`

-Each handler ships focused options; see the API docs for details. (`createMcpToolsHandler` only exposes an optional `onError` callback because MCP server descriptors are supplied by the client.)
+Each handler ships focused options; see the API docs for details. (`createMcpToolsHandler` lets you forward selected headers to the MCP transport and captures discovery errors so the UI can display failures.)

 ## Features